davidsims9t/deep-learning/README.md

 Variance trade-off happens when there's a lot of variance in the results and because of that each time you train your neural network, you can get varying results of accuracy. k-Fold Cross Validation seeks to fix this issue.
 It takes the training set and splits it into 10 iterations with 10 folds.
 You can take an average or standard deviation of the iterations and compare them.

+Use dropout when you have high variance and overfitting so that the neurons can run more independently of each other.
+Drop out will randomly disable neurons during each iteration.

 ## Convolutional Neural Networks

 You have an input image, process it through a CNN, and Output Label (Image Class).